Skip to content

 The White Rabbit is the Cat's built-in scheduler.
 It is built upon the APScheduler.
 It enables the scheduling of various type of jobs, including one-time, interval-based and cron jobs.
 It provides also the capability to manage job execution, pausing, resuming and canceling jobs.

 Currently, jobs are stored in memory, but future updates will support database storage for persistent job management.
+Suggestion, you can reschedule jobs at each startup of the Cat using the after_cat_bootstrap hook.

 How to use